Centre for MACH - MultidisciplinAry ResearCh in Health Science

 Claudia Alteri, PhD, Assistant Professor in Microbiology And Clinical Microbiology, Department of Oncology and Hemato-Oncology, University of Milano

-Carlo Agostoni, Full Professor of Pediatrics, University of Milan, Unit of Pediatrics, Policlinico of Milan, Italy
+Carlo Agostoni, Full Professor of Pediatrics, University of Milan, Italy

-Sante Leandro Baldi, indipendent/freelance researcher in Global Oral Health; affiliated COI; MSc in Dental Public Health, University College London and 2nd Level Master in Global Health, University of Milan
+Sante Leandro Baldi, independent/freelance researcher in Global Oral Health; affiliated COI; MSc in Dental Public Health, University College London and 2nd Level Master in Global Health, University of Milan, Italy

-Alberto Battezzati, Full Professor of Phisiology, University of Milan, Italy
+Alberto Battezzati, Department of Food, Environmental and Nutritional Sciences, University of Milan, Italy

 Roberto Bertollini, MD MPH, Advisor to the Minister of Health of Qatar and Member of the Scientific Committee on Health, Environmental and Emerging Risks of the European Commission